Zoe G. Cardon

 Guiling Wang & Daniel Gage, University of Connecticut

-This project aims to advance quantitative and predictive understanding of below ground processes, particularly the well-known, but poorly understood, phenomenon of “hydraulic redistribution” (HR).
+This project aims to advance quantitative and predictive understanding of “hydraulic redistribution” (HR) in seasonally dry ecosystems.
 During HR, soil water moves upward, downward, or horizontally from moist to dry soil through plant roots, which serve as conduits connecting soil volumes.
-The current generation of terrestrial ecosystem models and earth system models do not include a representation of HR.
-Using a linked suite of empirical experiments, small-scale mechanistic modeling, and terrestrial ecosystem and earth system modeling, we will explore HR’s impact on terrestrial carbon, nitrogen, water, and energy cycles.
-Greenhouse experiments assess the effect of HR on plants, soil microbes, and nutrient cycling, as a function of soil moisture, texture, and plant transpiration patterns.
-Root-scale mechanistic modeling will capture both hydraulic and biogeochemical aspects of HR’s influence below ground, aiming to reveal dominant controllers of HR and soil microbial response.
-Large scale modeling will draw from greenhouse and field data (from 4 Ameriflux sites), and incorporate information from mechanistic modeling in order to improve the representation of HR in earth system models and to quantify the effects of HR on terrestrial ecosystems in past and future regional climates.
+Using a linked suite of empirical experiments, small-scale mechanistic modeling (using the reactive transport model Min3P), and terrestrial ecosystem and earth system modeling (using CLM4.5 modified with a version of Ryel et al.’s 2002 HR model), we are exploring HR’s impact on terrestrial carbon, nitrogen, water, and energy cycles.
+Large scale modeling draws from greenhouse and field data (from 8 Ameriflux sites), and incorporates information from mechanistic modeling in order to improve the representation of HR in earth system models and to quantify the effects of HR on terrestrial ecosystems in past and future regional climates.

 Thomas F, Giblin AE, Cardon ZG and Sievert SM.
 2014.
 Rhizosphere heterogeneity shapes abundance and activity of sulfur-oxidizing bacteria in vegetated salt marsh sediments.
 Frontiers in Microbiology 5:309. doi: 10.3389/fmicb.2014.00309